 A drywall surface is often tricky to work with electric sanders.
 You can use a sander to remove liquid nails Fuze from your drywall, but it’s not the best method.

 Especially if the liquid nails is already dried and hardened, sanding will create a lot of dust and leave the surface very uneven with possible gauges.
 Plus, it can sand through your drywall paper, making the repair job more difficult.

 If you’re going to use a sander, be very careful and take your time.
 Or else, if you want to keep your drywall safe, avoid using the sander and use one of the above-mentioned methods.

 Removing liquid nails from your drywall can seem daunting, but it’s actually a pretty easy task if you know how to do it.

 Which method you decide to use will likely depend on what materials you have on hand and how much damage you’re willing to accept.
 So, take the removal action fast and do not allow the adhesive to get dried and hard.

 Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.

-He had worked as a painter for more than a decade to serve the customers in areas such as Charleston, Mount Pleasant, Beaufort, Georgetown, SC (South Carolina).
-Today in his free time, he likes to read and write about the newer techniques that are being implemented in his profession.
+He had worked as a painter for over a decade serving customers in areas such as Charleston, Mount Pleasant, Beaufort, and Georgetown, SC (South Carolina).
+Today in his free time, he likes to read and write about the newer techniques implemented in his profession.
 You may read more about him here or get in touch with him here.